Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Caffeine

 Prognosis & follow-up care

 The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
-It can provide information on how a disease is expected to develop. for caffeine poisoning largely depends on the amount ingested, the time elapsed until treatment, and the individual health status of the animal.
-With early detection and adequate therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions., the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
-It can provide information on how a disease is expected to develop. is good to very good in most cases.
+It can provide information on how a disease is expected to develop. for caffeine poisoning depends largely on the amount ingested, the time elapsed before treatment, and the animal’s individual health status.
+With early detection and appropriate therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions., the prognosis is good to very good in most cases.

-Animals treated within the first 24 hours after ingestion that do not develop severe complications such as persistentPersistent means lasting or continuing for an extended period.
-In veterinary medicine, it can refer to chronic diseases or symptoms that do not subside. seizures or life-threatening cardiac arrhythmias have a survival rate of over 90%.
-The recovery period is usually 24–48 hours, as the half-life of caffeine in dogs and cats is significantly longer than in humans.
+Animals treated within the first 24 hours after ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
+In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. that do not develop serious complications such as persistentPersistent means lasting or continuing for an extended period.
+In veterinary medicine, it can refer to chronic diseases or symptoms that do not subside.
+Convulsions or life-threatening Cardiac arrhythmiaAn arrhythmia is a heart rhythm disorder in which the heart beats irregularly, either too fast (tachycardia), too slow (bradycardia), or with an irregular pattern.
+Arrhythmias can be harmless or a sign of serious heart problems. have a survival rate of over 90%.
+Recovery time is usually 24–48 hours, as the half-life of caffeine in dogs and cats is significantly longer than in humans.

-Factors that can negatively influence the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
+Factors that can negatively affect the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop.:

 - IngestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
 In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. of very high doses (>150 mg/kg in dogs, >100 mg/kg in cats)